aik6980/cv/README.md

-# cv
+# CV
-a github page for my cv
+Github page for my CV, using a simple format